mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

     - Repeat for as many axes as you want.
 When you configure axis #4, it will automatically add 4 more rows of axes to fill in.
 Leave any extras empty.
     - Click your main `Generate` button and wait for it to finish.
     - When it's done, click the button labeled `Page will be at (Click me) outputs/...` to view the full page.
+    - Note that a `config.yml` is saved in the output directory, which you can copy to your `assets` folder if you want to reuse it.

 --------------